See the List of all New Domains coming online starting in 2015

 After six years of discussions, ICANN, the domain name management system organization has approved the release of a huge number of top level domain names.
 So instead of being stuck with long domain names that are difficult to remember, businesses will now have a huge choice of domain names to use for their websites.

 If This is Such a Great Thing Why Did They Wait Until Now?

-The release of the new top level domains has been in the pipeline for 6 years.
+The release of the new extensions has been in the pipeline for 6 years.
 To ensure that this is all done fairly, ICANN have a Nominating Committee (Nomcom).
 This makes a lot of sense as it means that every geographic area, and other interested parties are represented on the committee.
 Unfortunately with a committee this size, it also takes a long time to reach a universal agreement that everyone is happy with.

 In addition to members from each global geographic area, Nomcom is comprised of GAC (Government Advisory Committee) and various other members.
 These repesentatives include Registrars, Internet Service Providers, a group representing small businesses and a group representing large businesses and brand holders.
 There are various other groups, including sub-committees, who can make decisions when they believe there is a conflict of interest.